-Career Banding is a comprehensive classification, compensation, and career-development system developed by the Office of State Personnel (OSP) for positions and employees that are subject to the personnel act (SPA).
-This program is administered for NC State University by the Classification and Compensation Department in Human Resources.
+Career Banding is a comprehensive classification, compensation, and career-development system developed by the Office of State Human Resources (OSHR) for positions and employees that are subject to the personnel act (SPA).
+This program is administered for NC State University by Human Resources.
 Career Banding links compensation, competency assessment, performance management, recruitment, and training and development.
 The integration of these areas serve to enhance recruitment and retention efforts as well as improve career advancement opportunities.
 Through Career Banding, it is the goal of NC State University to compensate its employees at a level that promotes successful work behavior and emphasizes demonstrating the competencies linked to job duties and organizational goals.
 Career Banding is a market-based program designed to support the salary competitiveness necessary to recruit, retain and develop a competent and diverse work force.

 Career Banding Implementation